Matthias-Panis/Freaky-Frikkers/TOS-commands.md

 | !join   | Joins the squad of the targeted player  |

 ## 1-5 ACP

-This is only for FULL ADMINS, budgets bois sorry but i won't activate your accounts.
+*This is only for FULL ADMINS, budget bois sorry but i won't activate your accounts.*

 There is the possibility to acces the admin control panel of adkats: [ACP](http://acp.mattiboss.8s.nl/)

 To register an account: [Register](https://acp.mattiboss.8s.nl/register)

-Once you have done that DM Matti so he can activate your account with the right permissions.
+Once you have done that DM Matti#9999 so he can activate your account with the right permissions.
 Don't wait for an email to arrive since that function is broken.

 ## 1-6 Locker